intel-retail/loss-prevention/benchmark.md

 ### Benchmark for multiple pipelines in parallel

 There is an example docker-compose file under src/ directory, named `docker-compose-2-clients.yml` that can be used to show case both of benchmarks of parallel running pipelines and stream density benchmarks of running pipelines.
 This docker-compose file contains two different running pipelines: one is running yolov5s pipeline and the other one is yolov8 region of interests pipeline.
-Follow the follow command examples to do the benchmarks:
+Use the following command examples to do the benchmarks:

 ```bash
 make update-submodules